-What is the provider’s latency for each type of credential check (P50, P90, P99, and P99.9)?
+What is the provider’s latency for each type of credential check?
 How will this impact the user login experience?

 Does the provider rely on password cracking to match against their database?
 Cracking more advanced hashing algorithms is not possible when a provider is processing millions of records a day, so how many credentials are they actually matching on?
 What percentage is left uncracked?
 How do they handle b-crypt and other hard to crack hashes?

 If the provider cracks passwords, is your security team comfortable with the risk of cracked passwords being transferred?
 Are they comfortable with the responsibility for storing users’ data from other systems to comply with GDPR and other PII laws?

 Do they have the ability to allow comparisons with salted or hashed passwords?

 Will the solution give you flexibility in your credential screening policy?
 Meaning if a user’s credentials are compromised, can you handle it in different ways like forced password reset, step-up authentication, etc.?

 Can you integrate the API to be a definitive risk signal in your authentication and fraud prevention policy?

 Does the provider provide realistic database numbers?
 There are an estimated 3B people with email addresses on the whole planet so there is a finite amount of data that can be reliably sourced without duplication.
 Are they inflating numbers and/or including duplicates in their numbers?

 Do they source their data internally or buy the data from another data provider?
 If they buy the data from another source, do they disclose that to their customers?

 Do they use automated technology for sourcing data?
 Do they use human threat research, if so how many people?
 Do they use a combination of both?